How to Identify, Harvest, and Prepare Pokeweed and Poke Sallet

 The Life Stages

-- A baby plant.
-When this plant first sprouts in the early spring, it is at its least poisonous.
+- A young plant.
+When this plant first sprouts in the early spring, the leaves are at their least poisonous.
 Throughout the maturation of the pokeweed, the plant's toxicity increases.

 - A fruiting plant.
 At some point, the weed will fruit.
-The fully ripened fruit of the pokeweed are quite toxic.
+The fruit, especially fully ripened, are considered by many to be quite toxic.

 - A mature plant.
 When it reaches maturity, pokeweed can grow to over ten feet in height.
 It goes from a green to a beautiful purple color.
-Attracted by their beauty, many a child has became ill or die from ingesting these berries.
-Because they have harmed so many children over the years, some have suggested trying to eliminate pokeweed altogether.
+Attracted by their beauty, many a child has became ill and it has even been suggested that some youths and adults with immunosuppression or lowered organ function have died from ingesting these berries.
+Because they are viewed as such a potential threat, some have suggested trying to eliminate pokeweed altogether.

 - Roots.
-The most toxic part of the pokeweed is the root system.
-The roots of the weed are by far the most potentially lethal part of it.
+Throughout the maturation process the most toxic part of the pokeweed is the root system.
+You should avoid touching the roots altogether.

 Despite all the negative press, the mature pokeweed is still employed by some in plant arrangements because of its beauty, and the plant is also sometimes rendered down to produce ink.